davquar/pnd-homeworks/ACME_29_a1_report.md

 - The Main Router should Obtain a /56 prefix from the ISP via DHCPv6-PD.
 - The Main Router should redistribute the prefix on its interfaces.
-- The Internal Router should receive the prefix from the Main, and redistribute it as well.
+- The Internal Router should ask a prefix delegation from the Main, and redistribute it as well.
-- Each host should receive the prefix and assign itself the Interface ID.
+- Each host should receive the prefix and assign itself the Interface ID (SLAAC approach).

 Regarding the DNS:

-- DNS (and extra info) should be distributed via DHCPv4 and Router Advertisements, in both the Main and the Internal Routers.
+- DNS (and extra info) should be distributed either via DHCPv4 and Router Advertisements, from both the Main and the Internal Routers.
-- The Domain Controller should handle DNS.
+- The Domain Controller should act as a DNS.

 ## 4. Setup of the infrastructure for IPv6 addressing

+In assigning ipv6 addressing we faced many troubles.
+In the end we understood that, when a router has some mismatch in the configuration of a service, it will not start that service (in our case DHCPv6 server).

 ### a1) Main Firewall-Router

 We configured all the interfaces (DMZ, WAN, EXTERNAL_CLIENTS, INTERNAL) using the OPNsense's web interface.
 For all of them we enabled the options to prevent the interface removal, and removed the block for bogon and private addresses, (due to the private addresses we are using for our network -- ?).

-Regarding the prefix IDs, we opted for a structure close to the IPv4 topology, e.g. for a 6.0/24 IPv4 network, we choose 6 as Prefix ID in IPv6 for that subnetwork.
+Regarding the prefix IDs, we opted for a structure close to the IPv4 topology, e.g. for a x.x.6.0/24 IPv4 network, we choose "6" as Prefix ID in IPv6 for that subnetwork.

 #### WAN interface